-Ms Cannon is the Chair of the Leaders Institute of SA Inc. and SATAC Ltd (SA and NT Tertiary Admissions Centre).
-She is also a Director and the Independent Chair of the Governance Committee of Credit Union SA, Director and Chair of the Audit and Risk Committee of Hood Sweeney Pty Ltd and Bizbuild Pty Ltd. She also chairs the SA Heart Centres Pty Ltd Board and Audit and Risk Committee and is a governance facilitator with the Australian Institute of Company Directors State Council.
+Ms Cannon holds the position of Chair of both the Leaders Institute of SA Inc. and SATAC Ltd (SA and NT Tertiary Admissions Centre).
+Ms Cannon is also a Director and the Independent Chair of the Governance Committee of Credit Union SA, Director and Chair of the Audit and Risk Committee of Hood Sweeney Pty Ltd and Director of Bizbuild Pty Ltd. She also chairs the SA Heart Centres Pty Ltd Board and Audit and Risk Committee and is a governance facilitator with the Australian Institute of Company Directors.

-She has extensive business experience from her senior national roles as HR Director in international consumer products and FMCG companies and as a consultant with a top five chartered accounting firm.
+Ms Cannon has extensive business experience from national executive roles in international consumer products and FMCG companies and as a consultant with a top five chartered accounting firm.

 Ms Suzan Cox OAM QC